petarturukalo/micro-guitar-tuner/README.md

 - can list theory books if needed for reader's further knowledge.
--- ref music and computers to learn more about the theory behind it -- ref digital audio with java book as supplementary info for whatever i used from it: digital filters, fft, high-level guitar tuner example (just to confirm understanding/assumptions)
+-- ref music and computers to learn more about the theory behind it -- ref digital audio with java book as supplementary info for whatever i used -- ref HPS stuff (which?
+Noll because it has the formula, any others that helped in understanding Noll? "efficient pitch detection for interactive music" for outlining the variables used in Noll's HPS equation better?) from it: digital filters, fft, high-level guitar tuner example (just to confirm understanding/assumptions)
 - basically give all the info needed for the reader to build their own pico guitar